 There are a number of reason for including the foreground in a photo, but only if it adds to the photo in some way.
 The most important rule of photography composition is to include only what’s necessary in a photo and exclude anything that doesn’t benefit the composition or story.

 If your subject is standing on scrappy looking grass, you won’t want to include that in the photo, unless it’s relevant to the story.
-So, instead of taking a full body portrait, you might get in closer for a three quarter length photo and so avoid the scrappy grass in the foreground.
+So, instead of capturing a full body portrait, you might get in closer for a three quarter length photo and avoid the scrappy grass in the foreground.

 You might exclude both foreground and background by getting in really close and filling the frame with the subject.

 Very often, however, including foreground elements in a portrait photo adds:

 - Interest – to draw the viewer into the image towards the subject